Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 is a coset path because $v_1,\alpha,v_\ellp$ is also a short coset path from~$v_1$ to~$v_\ellp$.
 Applying the same argument iteratively to the paths $v_i',\alpha_i,v_{i+1},\dots,v_\ell,\alpha_\ell,v_\ellp$ and $v_i',\alpha,v_\ellp$, for $2\leq i\leq\ell$, shows $\alpha_i\nsupseteq\alpha$ and yields the desired vertices. \end{proof}

-Corollary~\ref{cor:shortIsNontrivial} further illustrates the special role of the subgraph induced by~$[v]_{\gen(v,u)}$.
-It states that in $2n$-acyclic graphs all short coset paths between~$v$ and~$u$ essentially only move within~$[v]_{\gen(v,u)}$.
-Its converse direction states: if a coset path has a link that is disjoint from~$[v]_{\gen(v,u)}$, then it must be long.
+Corollary~\ref{cor:shortIsNontrivial} illustrates the special role of the subgraph induced by~$[v]_{\gen(v,u)}$: all short coset paths between~$v$ and~$u$ essentially move within~$[v]_{\gen(v,u)}$.
+Conversely, if a coset path has a link that is disjoint from~$[v]_{\gen(v,u)}$, then it must be long.

 \begin{corollary} Let~$G$ be a $2n$-acyclic \ca graph.
 If $v_1,\alpha_1,\dots,\alpha_\ell,v_\ellp$ is a coset path with

 for some $2\leq i\leq\ell$, then $\ell>n$. \end{corollary}